|How come Godzilla has a Criterion release? Oh well.|

 When the film got released in America, the producers decided to cut the atomic references from the original and have Raymond Burr play an American reporter describe the action rather than showing it.
 In other words, they reduce the complex philosophy into something so stupid that I don't want to talk about it!
 Let's move onto what I think about the film.

 To me, this film feels more like a complex disaster drama than a campy horror B-movie.
 Yes, there is absurd acting, and yes, there are frightening scenes.
 However, the film focuses more of its attention to the victims rather than on the monster.
 People are seen crushed, and dying in the hospitals because of Godzilla's destruction.
 In a heartbreaking scene, several schoolgirls are shown singing a hymn of peace to soothe the fears of the nation.
 Scientists and politicians fight over what is the right thing to do in this situation.
 The music and cinematography present a very gritty situation, and the ending is more of a pessimistic warning suggesting that there will be more disasters or Godzillas up ahead.
 No, it wasn't referring to the massive amount of sequels or the two awful American revisions that appeared after this.

 Happy Halloween, everyone!
 I know I haven't written a post since August, but I was getting overwhelmed by schoolwork, the moving into a new condo, and the sheer terror of the hurricane.
 Sorry.
 To make up for it, I've decided to do a post of a classic monster movie for Halloween! :) Thank you for being patient with me.
 And please do not send me hate mail for hating the Americanized version.
-I do like parts of it, like Raymond Burr's acting.
-I just think Gojira (1954) is superior to Godzilla, King Of The Monsters!
+It's just my opinion- I just think Gojira (1954) is superior to Godzilla, King Of The Monsters!
 (1956).